Tony Philp

-Anthony Steven "Tony" Philp MF is a former Windsurfing World Champion and Olympic sailor from Fiji.
-Currently a Brand Ambassador for international outdoor magazine The Outdoor Journal, he is also a consultant for the International Surfing Association – and worked with them on the ISA World Stand Up Paddle and Paddleboard Championship in Fiji in November 2016.
+Anthony Steven "Tony" Philp MF is a former windsurfing World champion and Olympic sailor from Fiji.

 Philp is one of only two Fiji-born athletes, along with golfer Vijay Singh, to be ranked number one in their sports official world ranking list.

 Throughout his sporting career Philp won 13 individual Windsurfer World titles at the 1991, 1992, 1993, 1994, 1995 World Championships (including 4 overall world titles) and competed at 5 consecutive Olympic Games from 1984 to 2000.
-He was also vice–world champion in both the Windsurfer and Mistral Olympic Class in 1989 and 1999 and topped the ISAF (International Sailing Association Federation) world-ranking list for Olympic windsurfing in 1997.
+He was also vice–world champion in both the Windsurfer and Mistral Olympic classes in 1989 and 1999 and topped the International Sailing Federation world-ranking list for Olympic windsurfing in 1997.

 At age 15, Philp was the youngest ever athlete to compete at an Olympic sailing event (Los Angeles 1984), and was a flag bearer for his country at the 2000 Olympic Games.
 He was made a Member of the Order of Fiji, the most senior award in the Fijian honors system in 1995 and was inducted into the Fiji Sports Hall of Fame in 2009, for achievements and contribution towards sports in Fiji.

+Currently a brand ambassador for international outdoor magazine The Outdoor Journal, he is also a consultant for the International Surfing Association.